Crimson Creatures

 Greenwood was a Prog band formed by Richard Stockdill (keyboards and songwriting) and Matt Cornes (bass and vocals) in summer 2021.
+They sent three demos to me, and I changed the arrangements and added guitars.
+The remixes earned me the jobs of guitarist and producer.

-They sent three demos to Keith, who changed the arrangements and added guitars.
-The remixes earned him the jobs of guitarist and producer, and they set about working through the rest of the unfinished material.
-By April 2022, they had completed 12 songs and named themselves Crimson Creatures.
-Their music was a post-progressive grandchild of Pink Floyd and Van Der Graaf Generator.
+We set about working through the rest of the unfinished material.
+By April 2022, we had completed 12 songs and named ourselves Crimson Creatures.
+Our music was a post-progressive grandchild of Pink Floyd and Van Der Graaf Generator.

 Crimson Creatures EP